 Receive counsel from the Constituency Leaders Council.

-Report biennially to the Delegate Assembly the status of current program priorities and budgets.
+Report triennially to the Delegate Assembly the status of current program priorities and budgets.
 Present to the Delegate Assembly program projections for counsel, direction, and acceptance.

 Provide leadership in carrying out the policies and programs authorized by the Delegate Assembly.